Razg93/CarryMe-Smart-self-balancing-robot/README.md

  0 ≤ factorL ≤ 1,     0 ≤ factorR ≤ 1

-To turn it around itself, what I did is giving an opposite offset speed to the wheels.
+To perform spins, rotating in turn of itself, what I did is giving an opposite offset speed to the wheels.
 With the wheels rotating symmetric speeds it will perform a spin and stay balanced, completing the implementation it will look this way:

  motorSpeedL(instSpeedL * factorL + spinSpeed);